Caique

 Caique (/kaɪˈiːk/ or /kɑːˈiːk/) refers to two to four species of parrots in the genus Pionites endemic to the Amazon Basin in South America.

 Name

 The term "caique" is primarily used in aviculture, with ornithologists typically referring to them as the black-headed parrot and white-bellied parrot, the latter of which is sometimes further split into three separate species, green-thighed parrot, yellow-tailed parrot and black-legged parrot.
 They have historically been called the "seven-colored parrot".
-They are relatively small and stocky, with a short, square tail and bright colors; this may be why they are referred to as "caique" based on the term for a similarly described Turkish vessel.
-They exhibit high social intelligence.
+They are relatively small and stocky, with a short, square tail and bright colors.
+The ultimate origin of the name is uncertain.
+The name was introduced into French ornithological nomenclature as "caïca" by Georges-Louis Leclerc, Comte de Buffon in 1779.
+Buffon stated in his 1779 work entitled "Histoire naturelle des oiseaux", a part of his "Histoire naturelle" series, that the name was adopted from the Galibi (Kalina) language where Buffon states it was used to refer to the birds.

 Description

 The two species are best distinguished by the black-headed parrot's black crown; both have white "bellies".
-Their typical weight is 150–170 grams, with the white-bellied species being the larger and heavier of the two species.
-They can live up to 40 years, but this is not common in captivity.
+Their typical weight is 130–180 grams, with the white-bellied species being the larger and heavier of the two species.
+They usually live around 25-30 years in captivity, but some live up to 35-40 years.